raphtolentino/Coding-Tasks/rust/book_notes/chapter4,.md

 3. As more people arrives from the group, they can ask where the group is seated.

-## The Stack and The Heap part 2

-> Pushing and Accessing data Comparisons
+## Part 2 : Pushing and Accessing data Comparisons

 - Pushing data to the stack is faster than allocating on the heap, because the allocator never has to search for a place to store new data, as that location is always at the top of the stack.